NTSB: 13-year-old was driving truck that struck van in West Texas, killing 9

-TEXAS, USA — A National Transportation Safety Board spokesman says a 13-year-old was driving the pickup truck that struck a van in West Texas in a fiery collision that killed nine people.
+TEXAS, USA — A 13-year-old was driving the pickup truck that struck a van in West Texas in a fiery collision this week that killed nine people, according to the National Transportation Safety Board.

 NTSB Vice Chairman Bruce Landsberg said the truck’s left front tire, which was a spare tire, also blew out before impact.

-One must be 14 in Texas to start taking classroom courses for a learner’s license and 15 to receive that provisional license to drive with an instructor or licensed adult in the vehicle.

-Department of Public Safety Sgt.
+Texas Department of Public Safety Sgt.
 Victor Taylor said a 13-year-old driving would be breaking the law.

-Six New Mexico college students, including their golf coach, were killed in this crash.
+A person must be 14 in Texas to start taking classroom courses for a learner’s license and 15 years old to receive a provisional license to drive with an instructor or licensed adult in the vehicle.

+RELATED: A 13-year-old Houston boy was driving Thursday when a gunman opened fire on the car, killing him.
+Read more of this story here.

+The pickup truck crossed into the opposite lane on a darkened, two-lane highway before colliding head-on with a van, killing the boy, a 38-year-old man traveling with him, six New Mexico college students, and a golf coach.

 - Tyler James, 26, from Hobbs, New Mexcio (head coach)